 “So on top of the Illithid,” said Dustin, “we have a worm the size of a dragon to worry about.”

-Someone’s down there, and he’s hurt.
+Someone was down there, and he was hurt.

 He didn’t want to see behind that door, but he wasn’t about to leave.
 Whoever was in that room was isolated from the rest of the school.
-He forced himself to walk down the hall.
+Mike forced himself to walk down the hall.
 The boiler thrummed.
 He reached the door and put his ear to it, cursing the noise of the boiler.
 He strained to hear.
 Nothing.
 Then, after almost half a minute, he did hear something: a low voice followed by a weird moan.
-Mike strained more.
+He strained more.
 It sounded as if the voice had said that’s it.
 There was more moaning.
-What the hell was going on in there?
+What was going on in there?

 His heart sounding in his head, and one hundred percent sure he would regret this, Mike turned the knob slowly.
 He pried the door open a crack, praying it wouldn’t creak.
 The hinges were silent as ghosts.
 Mike peeked in.
 What he saw took him long moments to process.
 At first he couldn’t make sense of it; then he got it, and, revolted, nearly cried out.

 The room was at least ninety degrees, and was empty save for a wooden chair in the center.
 Mr. Ogden sat on the chair, his side to the door, clutching something in his lap.
 That something was a student’s head, moving around.
 The kid was on his knees before the headmaster, his face buried between Ogden’s legs.
 He was moaning, and as he came up for air, Mike recognized him: a junior named Jack Grist.
 He seemed dazed and glassy-eyed, though eager to please.